JanPSchneider/chessclock/README.md

 Authors: Felix Süß, Jan Schneider, Tobias Haag, Marcus Schoch

-A Project of the lecture by Jürgen Schüle in a collaboration of the HfG Schwäbisch Gmünd and HS Aalen
+A Project of the lecture by Prof. Jürgen Schüle in a collaboration of the HfG Schwäbisch Gmünd and HS Aalen.